Mbarara: Population

 In 2002, the national census estimated the population of the town at 69,400.
 The Uganda Bureau of Statistics (UBOS) estimated the population at 82,000 in 2010.
 In 2011, UBOS estimated the mid-year population at 83,700.
 In August 2014, the national population census put the population at 195,013.

 Climate

+Mbarara has tropical savanna climate (Aw).
 Between the driest and wettest months, the difference in precipitation is 94 mm | 4 inch.
 The variation in annual temperature is around 2.4 °C | 4.3 °F. The month with the highest relative humidity is November (76.93%).
 The month with the lowest relative humidity is July (53.76%).
 The month with the highest number of rainy days is October (22.37 days).
 The month with the lowest number of rainy days is July (3.67 days).
 Mbarara is in the middle and the summers are that easy to define.

 Growth and expansion

 Mbarara came from behind and developed to surpass Entebbe, Masaka, Gulu, and Jinja.
 As of 2014, Mbarara was the second-largest city in Uganda after Kampala and also second to Kampala in importance, industry, and infrastructure.

 Starting with 2000, modern buildings have been established including malls, arcades, plaza, and hotels.
 Modern hospitals have also been constructed including Mbarara Hospital, which is now a Regional Referral Hospital, Mbarara Community Hospital, a private hospital located in Kyamugorani, Kakiika Division, and Mayanja Memorial Hospital, located in Nyamityobora Kakoba Division.